moosefs/moosefs/README.md

 Install the following dependencies before building MooseFS from sources:

-* Debian/Ubuntu: `sudo apt install build-essential libpcap-dev zlib1g-dev libfuse-dev pkg-config`
+* Debian/Ubuntu: `sudo apt install build-essential libpcap-dev zlib1g-dev libfuse3-dev pkg-config`
+(if you don't have FUSE v.
+3 in your system, use `sudo apt install build-essential libpcap-dev zlib1g-dev libfuse-dev pkg-config` )
-* CentOS/RHEL: `sudo yum install gcc make libpcap-devel zlib-devel fuse-devel pkgconfig`
+* CentOS/RHEL: `sudo yum install gcc make libpcap-devel zlib-devel fuse3-devel pkgconfig` (if you don't have FUSE v.
+3 in your system, use `sudo yum install gcc make libpcap-devel zlib-devel fuse-devel pkgconfig` )

 Recommended packages:

-* Debian/Ubuntu: `sudo apt install fuse`
+* Debian/Ubuntu: `sudo apt install fuse3`
+(if you don't have FUSE v.
+3 in your system, use `sudo apt install fuse` )
-* CentOS/RHEL: `sudo yum install fuse`
+* CentOS/RHEL: `sudo yum install fuse3`
+(if you don't have FUSE v.
+3 in your system, use `sudo yum install fuse` )

 Building MooseFS on Linux can be easily done by running `./linux_build.sh`.
 Similarly, use `./freebsd_build.sh` in order to build MooseFS on FreeBSD and respectively `./macosx_build.sh` on macOS.
 Remember that these scripts do not install binaries (i.e. do not run `make install`) at the end.
 Run this command manually.